Skip to main content

-Legal obligations of parents and guardians
+Legal obligations of parents, carers and guardians

 By law, all children over five years old must have appropriate full-time education.